circleci/circleci-docs/src-api/source/includes/_overview.md

 ------- | -------------
 /me | Provides information about the signed in user.
 /projects | Lists all projects you are following on CircleCI, with job information organized by branch.
- /project/:vcs-type/:username/:project | Returns a summary for each of the last 30 jobs for a single project.
+ /project/:vcs-type/:username/:project | Returns a summary for each of the last 30 job runs for a single project.
-/recent-builds | Returns a summary for each of the last 30 recent jobs, ordered by build\_num.
+/recent-builds | Returns a summary for each of the last 30 recent job runs, ordered by build\_num.
-/project/:vcs-type/:username/:project/:build_num | Returns full details for a single job.
+/project/:vcs-type/:username/:project/:build_num | Returns full details for a single job run.
 The response includes all of the fields from the job summary.
 This is also the payload for the [notification webhooks](https://circleci.com/docs/configuration-reference/#notify), in which case this object is the value to a key named ‘payload’.
-/project/:vcs-type/:username/:project/:build_num/artifacts | Lists the artifacts produced by a given bjob.
+/project/:vcs-type/:username/:project/:build_num/artifacts | Lists the artifacts produced by a given job run.
 /project/:vcs-type/:username/:project/checkout-key/:fingerprint | Retrieves a checkout key.

 ### POST Requests